watem-sedem/watem-sedem/docs/choices.rst

 L model
 #######

-CN-WS allows the user to choose between two models to calculate the L-factor.
+CN-WS allows the user to choose between two models to calculate the :ref:`L-factor <lsfactor>`.
+The L-factor defines the impact of the slope length and is used in the calculation of :ref:`RUSLE <rusle>` and :ref:`transport capacity (TC) <TC>`.
-The L-factor defines the impact of the slope length and is used in the calculation of RUSLE and transport capacity (TC).

 The L-model is calculated according to the work of Desmet and Govers (1996):

 .. math::
     L = \frac{(A+D^2)^{m+1}-A^{m+1}}{D^{m+2}.x^m.22,13^m}